 Hisense R8F price and release date

-The R8F Series comes in both 55” and 65” screen sizes at the impressive introductory MSRP pricing of $500 and $700, respectively, and should arrive mid-December.
+The R8F Series comes in both 55” and 65” screen sizes at the impressive introductory MSRP pricing of $500 and $700, respectively, and are new for 2020.

 It's a marketing term developed by Hisense to differentiate itself.
 According to the company it's their "proprietary PQ enhancing algorithms [that] boost color, contrast, brightness and enhance motion".
 But inside it's still just a regular LED-LCD screen.

 At its thickest point, the TV sits in at three inches, which is fine but not groundbreaking by any means.
 The TV is thicker towards the bottom of the display, and tapers off at the top, but you likely won’t marvel at its thinness (or thickness) at any point.
 It’s the same thickness as the previous-generation R7E, and while it would have been nice to see Hisense slim things down a little this time around, it’s really not a big deal, especially considering the full array lighting.

 Setting up the TV is relatively easy, and Hisense has thankfully included options for both a narrow and wide footprint, depending on your preferences and furniture.
 They can be installed closer to the middle of the display, or out towards the edges, depending on the size of your TV stand or entertainment center.
 The legs themselves are unassuming and have a black color, so they’ll blend into their environment, and don’t look out of place with the rest of the TVs design.

 On the back of the TV is where you’ll get all your connectivity, and there’s a solid selection on offer.
 You’ll get four HDMI ports with the first one supporting ARC, along with an Ethernet port, a USB port, an optical output, and a 3.5mm audio output.
 It’s a solid selection of ports, however a second USB port might have been nice for those who want to power a streaming device and access local media.